DSchau/blog/content/blog/2018-09-04-my-next-chapter/index.md

 For those who may not be aware of what Gatsby is, go check out [the documentation](https://gatsbyjs.org) and read up on the [company itself](https://gatsbyjs.com) if it tickles your fancy--oh, and this blog you're reading right now?
 Created with and powered by Gatsby!
 Gatsby powers an increasing number of incredibly successful and performant websites, including [the ReactJS.org docs](https://reactjs.org), [CSS Grid by Mozilla](https://mozilladevelopers.github.io/playground/), and [far, far more][site-showcase].

-The role with Gatsby will be far different than anything I've done as of yet in my career, but I look very much forward to this next journey into the unknown working on something that I believe to be transformative and incredible.
+The role with Gatsby will be far different than anything I've done as of yet in my career, but I look very much forward to this next journey working on something that I believe to be transformative, powerful, and capable of shaping the modern web experience.

 ## Thank you